legal update·7 min read

 Litigation status

-As of May 8, 2026: No filed challenge to the April 2026 Section 232 metals proclamation (Proclamation 11021) or to the April 29, 2026 technical-corrections notice identified in this review.
+As of June 8, 2026: No filed challenge to the April 2026 Section 232 metals proclamation (Proclamation 11021), the April 29, 2026 technical-corrections notice, or the June 2026 metals proclamation identified in this review.
 Section 232 has a longer track record of upheld presidential tariff authority than IEEPA, but importers should still monitor for filings.

 Ready to check your eligibility?